Murray still doing himself 'justice' at Grand Slams

 After losing to Bautista Agut in the first round, the tournament played a now-infamous retirement video featuring goodbye messages from his rivals.

-But, four years later, Murray is still playing and upbeat about his chances of a deep run at a major.
+But, four years later, Murray is still playing and he is upbeat about his chances of a deep run at a major.

 "Obviously you never know exactly when the end is going to be," he added.